-ASU Prep is accepting applications for the 2017-18 school year.
+ASU Prep is accepting applications for the 2018-19 school year.
 Open Enrollment is ongoing, and prospective students will be registered on a first-come, first-served basis until capacity is met.
-To enroll your high school student in ASU Preparatory Academy Casa Grande (grades 9-12), please attend an information session or visit our campus during school hours.
+To enroll your high school student in ASU Preparatory Academy Casa Grande (grades 9-12), please click here to request enrollment.

 Who can enroll at ASU Prep Casa Grande High School?
 Can students enroll if they’re not 9th graders?